sin5678/inav_cn_wiki/GPS--and-Compass-setup.md

 ##Getting started with DJI NAZA GPS
+NOTE: By default F1 processors do not support DJI GPS.
+Most F3 processors do - check hardware support map.
+F1 can support DJI if you compile your own build with unused features removed.

 - Physically connect your GPS to your FC using UART.
 Connect RX from GPS to TX on FC, TX from GPS to RX on FC
 - Activate GPS in the ports tab in cleanflight/iNav configurator and set it to 115 200 on correct UART
 - Type this in CLI